gvwilson/sensibleadventures/bookster/booksters-apprentice.md

 "I'm afraid so," the bookster said over his shoulder.
 "Have you ever seen magic before?"

 "Sure, a couple of times.
-When Fraederiq---" Erileine swallowed.
+When Fraederiq–" Erileine swallowed.
 "Fraederiq broke his arm when we were little.
 We were playing dares on a swing rope, trying to see who could get the highest, and he fell off.
 Gaeston walked up here to get the captain's wife, and she came